-- Residence history – for Partner Country students only
+- Residence history – for students coming from “Third Countries not associated to the programme” only

-Upload a manuscript letter signed by you stating that “you are not resident nor have carried out studies or training work for more than a total of 12 months over the last 5 year in any Programme Country“.
-The 5-year residence period for this 12 months rule is calculated backwards as from the submission deadline of applying for the EMJMD scholarship.
-If you cannot provide this document, you will be considered as a Programme country candidate.
+Upload a manuscript letter signed by you (see example here) stating that “you are not resident nor have carried out studies or training work for more than a total of 12 months over the last 5 years in any “EU Member State or Third Country associated to the programme“.
+The 5-years residence period for this 12 months rule is calculated backwards as from the submission deadline of applying for the EMJM scholarship.
+If you cannot provide this document, you have to restart your application as a “EU country and Third Country associated to the programme” candidate.

 - Documentation of English language proficiency

-Your knowledge of English must be documented by either a copy of your TOEFL score / IELTS report sheet or any proof/certificate attesting your English level.
-If you have studied in a university where the language of instruction is English, mention it in a signed letter.
+Your knowledge of English must be documented by either a copy of your TOEFL / IELTS / Duolingo / TOEIC report sheet or any proof/certificate attesting your English level.

 - Other optional documents